bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 {: #fig-yang2owl-experiment title="Flowchart for the YANG2OWL experiment.
 A left vertical bar on a step indicates that it is scripted; otherwise, steps require user or operator action."}

 Model Gathering:
-: This task corresponds to the realization of the Y-MODEL-FROM-DATA use case with the manual selection of YAMG modules in relation to the 3GPP application domain.
+: This task corresponds to the realization of the Y-MODEL-FROM-DATA use case with the manual selection of YANG modules in relation to the 3GPP application domain.
 The following YANG modules have been selected: xxx, xxx, xxx.

 Model Translation:
 : It realizes the Y-MODEL-DEPENDENCIES use case using xxxx, and the Y-MODEL-TO-RDFS-OWL use case using the YANG2OWL solution as defined in {{sec-exp-yang2owl-oc}}.